 Read More »The Spiritual Science of Tilak: Why This Ancient Hindu Tradition Matters Today

 New Delhi.
-Sunday, 26 April 2026 The practice of applying a Tilak (or Teeka) is one of the most recognizable symbols of Hindu identity.
-While it is often viewed as a religious mark, its significance is deeply rooted in yogic science, psychology, and cultural discipline.
-From the cooling sandalwood on …
+Updated : Wednesday, 3 June 2026 The practice of applying a Tilak (also referred to as a Teeka) is one of the most recognizable and enduring symbols of Hindu identity.
+While casual observers often view it strictly as a religious or cultural mark, its significance is deeply rooted …

 Read More »Why Tulsi Plant is Worshipped in Hindu Homes: Spiritual and Scientific Reasons